coli-saar/genplan-strategy-refine/README.md

 See also the [project website](https://coli-saar.github.io/genplanstrategyrefine) for an overview.

+**Note**: the code base is currently undergoing some extensions.
+The exact code base used for the LLM4Plan Workshop paper is available as a release (v1.0).

 ### Prerequisites
 Current version of the code is set up for OpenAI models and tested with OpenAI non-reasoning models.
 We will upload the files for using open-source models soon.